KwanWaiPang/Awesome-VLN/README.md

 </p>

 This repository contains a curated list of resources addressing the VLN (Visual Language Navigation).
-Additionally, it includes related papers from areas such as VLA and Learning-based Navigation, etc.
+Additionally, it includes related papers from areas such as Learning-based Navigation, etc.

 If you find some ignored papers, **feel free to [*create pull requests*](https://github.com/KwanWaiPang/Awesome-Transformer-based-SLAM/blob/pdf/How-to-PR.md), or [*open issues*](https://github.com/KwanWaiPang/Awesome-VLN/issues/new)**.